yezanting/Semi-KAN/README.md

 If you're interested in this work, feel free to star ⭐ this repository to get notified when the code is released.

-For any inquiries, please contact the authors.
+For any inquiries, please contact the authors, yzt2861252880@gmail.com

 ---